ninatubau/denoising/README.md

 # Denoising 3D microscopy images with CSBDeep

 This is an application of CSBDeep network for **denoising microscopy images**.
-It is also possible to load other pre-trained models (.h5 files) to denoise images.
+It is also possible to load other pre-trained models (.h5 files) to denoise images. this application can be run through the [terminal](#Command line) or through the [interface](#Interface).
 Finally, it also gives a method to evaluate denoising through different metrics such as signal-to-noise ratio, structural similarity index and jaccard index.

 <img src="imgs/noisy.jpg" width="410px" align="left" alt="Before denoising" title="Before denoising"/>
 <img src="imgs/denoised.jpg" width="410px" align="right" alt="After denoising" title="After denoising"/>